angelhumano/big_data_technologies_class_project1/README.md

 #### Observations:

-- The top two boroughs with the highest average ladder assignments are The Bronx and Brooklyn.
+- The Bronx and Brooklyn are the top two boroughs with the highest average ladder assignments.

 <br>
 <br>